EMERGENCY EVALUATION AND TREATMENT

 Place the neck and head in the "sniffing" position, with the neck flexed forward and the head extended.

 Apply the "jaw thrust" maneuver to create forward movement of the tongue without flexing or extending the neck.
 Pull the jaw forward by placing the fingers of each hand on the angle of the mandible just below the ears.
-(This motion also causes a painful stimulus to the ...
+(This motion also causes ...